aquasecurity/trivy-azure-pipelines-task/CONTRIBUTING.md

 - Access to the Aqua Security Azure DevOps Organisation (for publishing)
 - A GitHub account with write access to this repository.

 There are two published versions of this extension - the real, public version, and a private, test version.
-You cannot have both versions installed to your test organisation at the same time, so you must uninstall one before installing the other.

 The test version exists so we can publish a version and test it amongst ourselves before publishing to the real version.

 - Test: https://marketplace.visualstudio.com/items?itemName=AquaSecurityOfficial.trivy-official-dev
 - Real: https://marketplace.visualstudio.com/items?itemName=AquaSecurityOfficial.trivy-official

-You'll need to give your test organisation with access to the test version, which you can do by adding to the `--share-with` flag in `scripts/dev.sh`.
+You'll need to give your test organisation with access to the test version, which you can do by adding to the `-- --share-with` arg to the `npm run publish`.

 You can follow the [guide](marketplace.md) to install the extension to your test organisation.